oppia/oppia/core/domain/proto/README.md

 Since different classifiers use different protobuf classes, whenever required, such classes are referred to simply as `FrozenModel` throughout the codebase.
-In this codebase, term `FrozenModel` is used to refer to any of the protobuf implementations used for storing trained classifier model parameters.
+In this codebase, the term `FrozenModel` is used to refer to any of the protobuf implementations used for storing trained classifier model parameters.